usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-oas/finish.md

 ### Splendid!

-You just protected the swagger petshop API demo application on a basic level providing OpenAPI validation!
+You just protected the swagger petstore API demo application on a basic level providing OpenAPI validation!

 > While fixing vulnerabilities / writing secure application code is imminent, USP Core WAAP can help you out taking the time it takes to fix all vulnerabilities and giving you an additional layer of security!